Need Any Help?

 Worried about new visa interview rules?
 You’re not alone and your path to studying in the U.S. is still open.
 In this blog, we’ll cover the U.S. student visa interview restrictions and what international students need to know.
 We’ll explain what’s changing, who may be affected, and how you can stay prepared.

-In a move that could benefit thousands of Indian-Americans waiting for their Green Card, a US President's advisory commission has approved the recommendation that more than 2,30,000 unused green cards for family and employment categories since 1992 be recaptured.
+In a move that could benefit thousands of Indian-Americans waiting for their Green Card, a US President's advisory commission has approved more than 2,30,000 unused green cards for family and employment categories since 1992 be recaptured.

 We currently support applications to the USA, Canada, UK, Australia, New Zealand, Malaysia, Turkey, and several European destinations.